All of government Web Services Panel: how to use it

 Here’s how you sign up and select your supplier from the Web Services Panel.

-First, contact the WSP Product Manager listed on the WSP page on ICT.govt.nz.
-This is currently Paul Murray ([email protected]).
+First, contact the WSP manager listed on the WSP page on ICT.govt.nz.
+This is currently Kayleigh Shepherd (email [email protected]).
 You’ll get a confidentiality agreement to sign and return.
 After that you’ll receive a list of approved suppliers and their prices.

 Then all you need to do is agree on the work your supplier will do.
-You’ll do that via a statement of work or an order for ongoing technical support.
+This you’ll do that via a statement of work or an order for ongoing technical support.

 How can we help you?

 Boost has been accepted for 10 of the 11 categories.
-Give us a yell if you’re looking for any or all of the following services:
+If you’re looking for any or all of the following services, give us a yell:

 - Information architecture